mukkeshkumar/GUSTO_Type-2-Diabetes-Mellitus/README.md

 # GUSTO_Type-2-Diabetes-Mellitus
-Early prediction of postpartum Type 2 Diabetes (T2D) during mid-gestation pregnancy: a machine learning approach
+Machine learning derived prenatal predictive risk model to guide intervention and prevent the progression of Gestational Diabetes Mellitus to Type 2 Diabetes